 The Department acknowledges the challenge of using academic performance as an indicator of success in Career and Technical Education programs.
-Welding teachers do not teach a complete algebra curriculum, for example.
+Welding teachers do not teach math, for example.
 However, federal law establishes academic performance in math, language and science as standards for all CTE programs and further provides formulae by which the specific thresholds for each state must be established.
-The approach of the Department is to set its expectations for performance at or near the federally required minimum for upcoming years.
-Aspirations still can and should be set by individual districts and schools.
-Grant subrecipients are not required to set the ceilings of their expectations at the state minimums.
-The Department is committed not only to setting performance expectations, but also to providing the support and technical assistance needed to help schools and districts reach these expectations.
+The approach of the Department is to establish standards at or near the minimum levels required by federal law and allow each local entity to establish its own performance standards that align with the resources and challenges associated with the region.